jupyterlab/frontends-team-compass/docs/host_guide.rst

 First and foremost, the host should facilitate the flow of a meeting.
 That means:

 - Going through the agenda
+  - Do time checks/pause + move on to hit all items when there are time concerns
 - Guiding discussion
 - Making sure everyone has a chance to speak
 - Maintaining order
+- Mention/link to the Jupyter Code of Conduct and how everyone is bound to it

 The host should also: